muziejus/coms-w4995-applied-machine-learning-project/README.md

 ## Code Description and Workflow

-`main.py` takes a single argument from the command line:
+`main.py` takes up to two arguments from the command line:

-- `collect_data` rebuilds the data as available.
-If there are API issues, it falls back to already existing data files.
-All subsequent operations read the data anew from disk.
+1. Data collection is done with `python main.py collect_data`.
+This makes an attempt to redownload the financial and economic data and merges those with the sentiment data.
+It also zeroes out many of the NaNs in the sentiment data (a function of dropping all weekend news).
+We have had difficulty getting the share price code to behave with the Yahoo!
+Finance API recently.
+In short, this step can be skipped.

-- `eda` gives a brief description of the data for each company.
+2. The `eda` argument gives a brief description of the data for each company.

+3. For the individual models, there are two kinds of commands, one with the argument `rerun` as the second argument and the other without.
+With `rerun`, like `python main.py svm rerun`, the command will retrain and reevaluate the given model.
+Without does different things but typically nothing.
+The four model arguments are:
+    - `lstm` for the LSTM model.
+    - `random_forest` for the random forest model.
+If this is run without `rerun`, it will instead generate a plot and dataframe listing the more important features in the model.
+    - `svm` for the SVM model.
+    - `xgboost` for the XGBoost model.
+As with random forest, running this without `rerun` will generate a plot and dataframe listing the more important features in the model.

 - `svm` executes our SVM analysis.